weaviate/weaviate-io/developers/weaviate/configuration/backups.md

 Weaviate's Backup feature is designed to feel very easy to use and work natively with cloud technology.
 Most notably, it allows:

-* Seamless integration with widely-used cloud blob storage, such as AWS S3 or GCS
+* Seamless integration with widely-used cloud blob storage, such as AWS S3, GCS or Azure
 * Backup and Restore between different storage providers
 * Single-command backup and restore from the REST API
 * Choice of backing up an entire instance, or selected classes only